nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 #### 3. "Address already in use" errors in distributed applications due to the health check service.

-If the driver or worker is running, the health check service is launched by default.
-Alternatively, if the environment variable `HOLOSCAN_ENABLE_HEALTH_CHECK` is set to true or false (can use "1" or "0", "on" or "off" as well, case-insensitive), the health check service is enabled or disabled accordingly.
-If the environment variable is not set or is invalid, the default value is used.
+If the environment variable `HOLOSCAN_ENABLE_HEALTH_CHECK` is set to true or false (can use "1" or "0", "on" or "off" as well, case-insensitive), the health check service is enabled or disabled accordingly.
+If the environment variable is not set or is invalid, the default value (disabled) is used.

-In scenarios where distributed applications have both the driver and workers running on the same host, either within a Docker container or directly on the host, there's a possibility of encountering "Address already in use" errors.
+In scenarios where distributed applications have both the driver and workers running on the same host with the health check service enabled, either within a Docker container or directly on the host, there's a possibility of encountering "Address already in use" errors.
 This issue can be avoided by setting the `HOLOSCAN_HEALTH_CHECK_PORT` environment variable to a different port number for the health check service.
 The default port number is `8777`.
 For example, the port number can be set to `8780` by using `export HOLOSCAN_HEALTH_CHECK_PORT=8780`.
 Alternatively, the health check service can be disabled by setting the `HOLOSCAN_ENABLE_HEALTH_CHECK` environment variable to `false`.